collinsomniac/site-collinsomniac/README.md

-# site-collinsomniac
+# site-collinsomniac-basic
-Model of the home directory for my site at "collinsomniac".
+Basic repo for my site at "collinsomniac".